HyperviewHQ/hyperview_docs/documentation/quickstart/index.rst

 Running a discovery
 -------------------
-You can run a discovery at any time, as well as schedule it to run later (on a one-time or recurring basis).
-Upon discovery, discovered assets will be generated or updated in the location that you specified.
-Review the discovery report to confirm that the target devices were discovered as intended.
+You can run a discovery at any time and schedule it to run later (on a one-time or recurring basis).
+Discovered assets will be generated or updated in your specified location upon discovery.
+Review the discovery report to confirm that the target devices were discovered and created as intended.

 .. raw :: html